ikewai/ikewai-micro-ui-admin/README.md

-# NgAgaveLogin
+# NgAgaveSpatialApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

 This is an template angular application for authenticating to an Agave Tenant via an Agave Nodejs Login service (https://github.com/UH-CI/agave-login-api).
+And then exposing spatial search for Agave Tenants that have have "value.loc" field with spatial indexing setup.

 To configure this application to use your Nodejs Agave Login service you can copy the src/assets/config/config.deploy.json and save it as config.dev.json and modify it for you development environment.